 But you don’t get very close to the production line and the factory is…well…a bit factory-like.
 Willy Wonka it isn’t!
-The tour ends at the museum, which is pretty good, and you do get to taste the product, which is even better!
+The tour ends at the museum, which is pretty good, and you do get to taste the product, which is even better.

 You can also sample Valor in their chocolatería on the main street (Avda del País Valencia).
 Chocolate con churros (fried dough sticks with sugar dipped in liquid chocolate) is a calorie-laden must if you haven’t tried it before.

-Pérez is a fun visit; the tour is a lot friendlier and more personal than the Valor experience and if the production line is running, you get to see up close how chocolate is made.
-Don’t bother visiting Clavileño; they don’t do factory tours and the museum is tiny.
+Pérez is a fun visit; the tour is a lot friendlier and more personal than the Valor experience.
+If the production line is running, you get to see up close how chocolate is made.
+Pérez recently opened a chocolateria down on the seafront in the old town where you can sample the product.

 Turrón is the traditional Christmas sweet, made from almonds and honey.
 Similar to nougat, it’s eaten all over Spain.
-Alicante province is the home of turrón; the little town of Xixona/Jijona, about 45 minutes drive from La Vila, is famous for it.
+Alicante province is the home of turrón; the little town of Xixona/Jijona, about 45 minutes drive from La Vila, is world famous for it.
 Worth a visit if you have a sweet tooth!

-© Guy Pelham 2017
+© Guy Pelham